PankajJ08/Daily-Coding-Problems-in-Python/README.md

 # Daily-Coding-Problems-in-Python
-It's a repository that contains the solutions of questions ask in http://dailycodingproblem.com .
+It's a repository which contains the solutions of questions ask in http://dailycodingproblem.com .

-All the problem statements are mentioned in header of a solution files.
+All the problem statements are mentioned in the header of solution files.